Process of Getting Preapproved For A Home Loan

 Providing the Lender With Documents

 The lender will then give you a complete list of the documents (I call it the laundry list) they need shortly after you submit an application.
-Some documents are required by everyone, such as this list below but additional documents may be required depending on your personal situation.
+Some documents are required by everyone, such as this list below.
+But, additional documents may be required depending on your personal situation.
 The basic, initial documents you’ll need to provide are:

 Pay Stubs For Income Verification

 If you are employed, the lender will require recent pay stubs and sometimes W-2’s for the most recent one or two years.
-The lenders calculate your base income and determine if any overtime, bonus or commissions can be used to qualify for the loan.
+The lenders calculate your base income in determining if any overtime, bonus or commissions can be used to qualify for the loan.
 Lenders may also require a two-year history of receiving commissions, overtime or bonuses before that income can be used to pre-qualify for the loan.

 Tax Returns